Innovative Solutions for Ear Health

 Conclusions: Local treatment of ears with chronic infection of the type suppurative otitis media ( CSOM) with vinegar and a specially designed pipette proved to be an effective method to end the ear discharge.
 Whether the effect is permanent, we have not shown.
 Further research is needed to assess whether the use of the pipette ( EarClean ) and vinegar, if implemented in primary health care, could reduce the incidence of severe complications from chronic ear infections.

-Dr. Åke Reimer and Dr. Tuula Pelkonen embarked on an important visit to Luanda from May 18 to May 23, 2025.
-Throughout their stay, they imparted their extensive expertise in research and education to the Faculty of Medicine at Agostinho Neto University in Angola.
+Between May 18 and May 23, 2025, Dr. Åke Reimer and Dr. Tuula Pelkonen embarked on a significant trip to Luanda.
+During their visit, they shared their vast knowledge in research and education with the Faculty of Medicine at Agostinho Neto University in Angola.

-The image showcases the esteemed presence of Dr. Palmira Kuatoko, flanked by Rector Professor Maria Fernanda Dias Monteiro, Scientific Vice-Rector Professor Joaquim Vandúnem, Academic Vice-Rector Professor Ema Fernandes, and Professor Cardoso Neto, a renowned authority in Otorhinolaryngology.
+The image features the esteemed Dr. Palmira Kuatoko alongside Rector Professor Maria Fernanda Dias Monteiro, Scientific Vice-Rector Professor Joaquim Vandúnem, Academic Vice-Rector Professor Ema Fernandes, and the distinguished Professor Cardoso Neto, an expert in Otorhinolaryngology.